List-based signing with Secure Exchanges in Outlook

 1. In Outlook, create a new message.

-3. Once the document has been added, select the "Signature by list" option.
+3. Upload the PDF document to be signed.
+Select the "Sign by list" option.

-You will then notice that the To field is automatically replaced with: csv@secure-exchanges.com.
+You will notice that the "To" field is automatically replaced with: csv@secure-exchanges.com.
 This is normal: this email address is only used to trigger the list signing process.

 Step 3 – Upload the CSV file

-3. Click on this button and upload the CSV file prepared in step 1.
+2. Upload the file prepared in step 1.

 Warning

-Make sure the Excel file is closed before inserting it, to avoid any errors during upload.
+Make sure the Excel file is closed before uploading to avoid any errors.

 Step 4 – Verify the signatories